kolbytn/mindcraft/README.md

 | Hyperbolic | `HYPERBOLIC_API_KEY` | `hb:deepseek-ai/DeepSeek-V3` | [docs](https://docs.hyperbolic.xyz/docs/getting-started) |

 If you use Ollama, to install the models used by default (generation and embedding), execute the following terminal command:
-`ollama pull llama3 && ollama pull nomic-embed-text`
+`ollama pull qwen2.5 && ollama pull nomic-embed-text` Note that you can you any local model, such as `qwen2.5` `llama3` or fine tuned models like `sweaterdog/andy-3.6` But not matter what model, it is recommended you put `ollama/` before the model so Mindcraft can handle it properly.

 ### Online Servers
 To connect to online servers your bot will need an official Microsoft/Minecraft account.
 You can use your own personal one, but will need another account if you want to connect too and play with it.
 To connect, change these lines in `settings.js`: